 Always process gain-normalized frames with full precision (K2 only)

-This option is available only when aligning in the plugin and only for GMS 2.31 or higher.
-It is only relevant there when acquiring a gain-normalized image with an 'early return'.
+This option should not be used; just make sure that you have not selected 'Divide 16-bit by 2' and the precision will be as good as with a K3.
+This option is available only when aligning in the plugin and for K2 frames only.
+It is relevant there when acquiring a gain-normalized image with an 'early return', and when using the GPU.
 In all other cases, the plugin passes a gain-normalized image to the framealign module in its original floating point form, before possibly scaling it to integers.
 With an early return, the plugin has to fetch frames from DM as fast as possible and store them in a local stack.
 By default the stack is in a scaled form (byte for super-resolution, 2-byte integer for counting mode).
 With this option checked, counting mode frames will be saved in their floating point form, and super-resolution frames will be multiplied by 4096 and saved as 2-byte integers, so the precision will be fully preserved, but the stack will occupy twice the memory.
 Choosing this option may delay the early return unless there is enough memory.
-However, this option is overridden by the option to scale saved frames by an additional factor of 100; if there is an early return and frames are being saved with such scaling, the scaled frames will be passed to the framealign module.
+When using a GPU, the plugin will do the usual scaling of frames to bytes or 2-byte integers before copying to the GPU, in order to reduce the copying time and allow more frames to be stacked on the GPU between the alignment and summing steps.
+With this option, floating point numbers will be copied, which will take longer and limit the number of frames that can be stack.
+However, this option is overridden by the option to scale saved frames by an additional factor of 100; if there is an early return or GPU use and frames are being saved with such scaling, the scaled frames will be passed to the framealign module.

 Output aligned sums as floating point